timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 mws_9 5.00 3.25 3.50 4.50 3.00 4.75 1.50 0.75 1.50 1.75
 ```

-The `stylo` library actually contains functions for PCA and other analyses, but we'll use the built-in PCA function because it is a little more flexible.
+The `stylo` library actually contains functions for PCA and other analyses, but we'll use *R*'s built-in PCA function because it is a little more flexible.
 As such, we need to change the `stylo.data` object into a standard *R* dataframe.

 ```python
 samples = as.data.frame(as.matrix.data.frame(freqs))